RazerMS/Mobile-XDK-RazerMS_Flutter/README.md

 <img src="https://user-images.githubusercontent.com/38641542/74424311-a9d64000-4e8c-11ea-8d80-d811cfe66972.jpg">

-This is the beta but functional Razer Merchant Services Flutter payment module that is ready to be implemented into any Flutter project.
-An example application project is provided for Razer Merchant Services XDK framework integration reference.
+This is a working Flutter payment module for Razer Merchant Services that can be added to any Flutter project.
+Razer Merchant Services XDK framework integration reference includes a sample application project.
-RMS Mobile Payment for Flutter
+Flutter's RMS Mobile Payment

 ## Getting Started